2008 United States presidential election in Utah

 The 2008 United States presidential election in Utah took place on November 4, 2008.
 It was part of the 2008 United States presidential election.
 Voters chose five representatives, or electors to the Electoral College, who voted for president and vice president.

-Utah was won by Republican nominee John McCain by a 28.02% margin of victory.
-Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise considered as a safe red state.
-Highlighting its status as a GOP bastion, the Beehive State gave McCain one of his largest victories over Democrat Barack Obama, a near two-to-one margin.
-Obama did, however, manage to carry three counties, and he greatly improved on John Kerry's performance in 2004.
+Utah was won by Republican nominee John McCain by a 28% margin of victory.
+Prior to the election, all leading news organizations considered this a state McCain would win, or otherwise considered as a safe red state.
+Highlighting its status as a GOP bastion, Utah gave McCain one of his largest victories over Democrat Barack Obama, a near two-to-one margin.
+Obama did nevertheless manage to carry three counties, and significantly improved upon John Kerry's performance in 2004.